potepa606/BikeMarket/README.md

 ## Solution

-The data base is situated in external amazon database.
+The data base is situated in external aws amazon database.
-Used backet "jdbc:postgresql://mytestdatabase.cd5sl8ldadft.eu-central-1.rds.amazonaws.com:6378/postgres"
+Also used external storage S3 bucket from aws amazon to store photos.

 ## Prerequisites